NixOS/nixpkgs/doc/languages-frameworks/rust.section.md

 verbatim to the source.
 If we look at a more complicated dependencies, for instance by adding a single line `libc="*"` to our `Cargo.toml`, we first need to run `cargo build` to update the `Cargo.lock`.
-Then, `carnix` needs to be run again, and produces the following nix file:
+Then, `crate2nix` needs to be run again, and produces the following nix file:

 ```nix